Great Mosque of Sanaa

-The Great Mosque of Sana'a (الجامع الكبير بصنعاء, al-Jāmiʿ al-Kabīr bi-Ṣanʿāʾ) is an ancient mosque in Sana'a, Yemen, and one of the oldest mosques in the world.
+The Great Mosque of Sanaa (الجامع الكبير بصنعاء) is an ancient mosque in Sanaa, Yemen, and one of the oldest mosques in the world.
 The mosque is said to have been founded in the early Islamic period, suggested to be in 633.
 While the precise date of construction is unknown, the earliest recorded renovations occurred under Caliph al-Walid I in the early 8th century, implying a possible earlier date of construction.
 The mosque was reportedly built in part from spolia from the Himyarite-era Ghumdan Palace and from the Axumite Christian Church of al-Qalis that formerly occupied the site.
-The Great Mosque is the largest and most notable of over one hundred mosques in the Old City of Sana’a.
+The Great Mosque is the largest and most notable of over one hundred mosques in the Old City of Sanaa.

 The building has undergone renovations in the 8th century, the 13th century, and during the Ottoman period.
-An important archaeological find was the Sana'a manuscript, discovered there during restoration in 1972.
-Today, the Great Mosque of Sana’a is part of the UNESCO World Heritage Site of the Old City of Sana'a.
+An important archaeological find was the Sanaa manuscript, discovered there during restoration in 1972.
+Today, the Great Mosque of Sanaa is part of the UNESCO World Heritage Site of the Old City of Sanaa.

 Location

-The city of Sana'a was the military center of the pre-Islamic kingdom of the Sabeans and was an important center for the Himyarite Kingdom.
-The mosque, commissioned by Muhammad, who instructed for its construction within the garden of the Persian governors, was built upon the ruins of Sheba's Ghumdan Palace, between the two areas of Sana'a at the time: al-Qati and al-Sirar.
+The city of Sanaa was the military center of the pre-Islamic kingdom of the Sabeans and was an important center for the Himyarite Kingdom.
+The mosque, commissioned by Muhammad, who instructed for its construction within the garden of the Persian governors, was built upon the ruins of Sheba's Ghumdan Palace, between the two areas of Sanaa at the time: al-Qati and al-Sirar.
 The Great mosque was built near the suq, which was already in place at the time of its construction.

 In later years, city planning, expansion, and orientation were greatly influenced by the construction of the Great Mosque and two other mosques on the city's north side.